MicrosoftDocs/cpp-docs/docs/mfc/reference/csinglelock-class.md

 ### Parameters
  *lCount*
  Number of accesses to release.
 Must be greater than 0.
-If the specified amount would cause the object's count to exceed its maximum, the count is not changed and the function returns **FALSE**.
+If the specified amount would cause the object's count to exceed its maximum, the count is not changed and the function returns FALSE.

  *lPrevCount*
  Points to a variable to receive the previous count of the synchronization object.
-If **NULL**, the previous count is not returned.
+If NULL, the previous count is not returned.

 ### Return Value
  Nonzero if the function was successful; otherwise 0.